MicrosoftDocs/microsoft-365-docs/microsoft-365/whiteboard/enable-whiteboard-access-organizations.md

 - Require conditional access policies for accessing Whiteboard using the Azure Active Directory admin center.

 >[!NOTE]
-> Teams policy (#2 listed above) only hides Whiteboard entry points, it does not prevent the users from using Whiteboard.
-Conditional Access (#3 listed above) prevents any access to Whiteboard, but does not hide the entry points.
+> Teams meeting policies only hide Whiteboard entry points; it doesn't prevent the users from using Whiteboard.
+Conditional access policies prevent any access to Whiteboard, but doesn't hide the entry points.

 ### Enable or disable Whiteboard